Esma Voloder

 Esma Voloder is a Bosnian-Australian actress, model and beauty pageant titleholder who was crowned Miss World Australia 2017 and represented Australia at the Miss World 2017 pageant.

 Pageantry

 Miss Supranational 2013

 Voloder represented Australia at Miss Supranational 2013 in Poland and ended up as a Top 10 semi-finalist.

 Miss Globe International 2014

 Voloder has been crowned as Miss Globe International 2014 at the conclusion of the finals held on September 14, 2014, at Baku Crystal Hall, in the city of Baku, Azerbaijan.

 Miss World Australia 2017

 Voloder was crowned Miss World Australia 2017 and competed at Miss World 2017 in Sanya, China, but failed to place in the semifinals, ending Australia's six-year streak of consecutive placements in Miss World, from 2011 through 2016.

 Personal life

 Voloder was born in a refugee camp after her parents escaped the Bosnian War.
 The family then relocated to Australia.
-She has gone on to earn a degree in psychology and is currently working as a criminal profiler in Melbourne.
+She has gone on to earn a degree in psychology and as of 2017, worked as a criminal profiler in Melbourne.